-Needless to say that this institution was in no way more glamorous than those in Belize and Honduras.
+Needless to say this institution was in no way more glamorous than those in Belize and Honduras.

-She had to wait for hours and hours together with other not so blessed and wealthy people.
+She had to wait for hours and hours together with other not-so-blessed and wealthy people.

-Weeks later she got a long invoice from the clinic stating besides the check up and the medicine also a – surprise! – pregnancy test.
-Nobody at this clinic ever asked her if she might be pregnant, informed her or let alone asked permission to perform a pregnancy test.
+Weeks later she got a long invoice from the clinic stating besides the check-up and the medicine also a – surprise! – pregnancy test.
+Nobody at this clinic ever asked her if she might be pregnant, informed her, or let alone asked permission to perform a pregnancy test.
 Plus they added more than 60 bucks to the invoice for it.